School Board Communications

 Public participation is valued in Roseville Area Schools.
 We welcome your input and encourage you to share information and concerns with us.
-You can communicate with school board members by contacting individual board members, sending an email that reaches all members, or speaking at a school board meeting.
+You can communicate with school board members by contacting individual board members, sending an email that reaches all members, or speaking at a school board community input session.

 Whether sharing a success story or concerns, you may contact a school board member or the superintendent.
 Or, if you'd rather share something with the entire board, simply send an email to firstname.lastname@example.org.
 Every board member will get your message.

 Since the schools belong to the district's residents, their involvement in major decisions affecting the district is anticipated and viewed as a valuable form of input to the board.
 Community members who wish to address the board may do so even if their topic is not on the agenda.
-The board allots time to hear from district residents during the community input portion of the school board meeting.
-Televised and recorded, most board meetings are held at the District Center.
+The board allots time to hear from district residents during community input sessions held 30 minutes prior to every regular school board meeting.
+Most board meetings are held at the District Center.

 Guidelines for Community Input

-The following guidelines are for individuals seeking to speak during the community input portion of the school board meeting.
+The following guidelines are for individuals seeking to speak during the community input session.

-Sign up using the online form that is provided at least 15 minutes prior to each meeting.
-Please provide your name, address, school or organization represented, and a brief summary of the intended statement or question(s) you would like answered.
-Those whose names and addresses are on the sign-up sheet when the meeting is called to order will have an opportunity to speak.
+Sign up using the online form that is provided (in the left column) or by contacting the superintendent's office by email, phone, or in person by 3:00 p.m. on the day of the meeting.
+Please provide your name, email address, home address, affiliation with the school district, and a brief summary of the intended statement or question(s) you would like answered.
+Those whose names and addresses are on the sign-up sheet by 3:00 p.m. will have an opportunity to speak.